 -

-Online AI Services: Platforms like Otter.ai or Trint are incredibly convenient.
-You upload your file, and their powerful cloud servers do the heavy lifting.
+Online AI Services: Cloud platforms can be incredibly convenient—you upload your file and their servers do the heavy lifting.
 The downside?
 Your data leaves your control, which is a deal-breaker for many professionals.

 -